Support for people affected by dementia

-Care workers, support workers and personal assistants are distinct from carers.
+Care workers, support workers and personal assistants are different from carers.
 These are people who are paid for a specific service.
-This might be for domestic activities like cleaning or shopping, or help with personal tasks such as washing or dressing.
+This might be for domestic tasks like cleaning or shopping, or help with personal care, such as washing, dressing or managing medication.

 Finding local support

-Help from your local council, authority or Health and Social Services Trust
+Help from your local council, authority or trust

-In England, your local council has a legal duty to carry out a care needs assessment once they know that someone may need help.
-Both carers and those they care for are entitled to a needs assessment.
-You can request an assessment for yourself or for someone else by phone, in writing or online.
+In England, your local council has a duty under the Care Act (2014) to carry out, when requested, a care needs assessment to anyone with care and support needs.
+There is also a carer’s assessment that assesses the needs of carers.
+You can request an assessment from your local council’s Adult Social Services Team for yourself or for someone else by phone, in writing or online.

 In Scotland, Wales and Northern Ireland, carers and those they care for are also entitled to a needs assessment.
 In Scotland and Wales, contact your local council’s Social Services office.
 In Northern Ireland, contact your local Health and Social Care Trust.
 A GP or hospital doctor can also arrange an assessment for you.